The Western Union Company (WU) Shares Down Despite Recent Market Volatility

-The Western Union Company (NYSE: WU)’s stock price has decreased by -1.58 compared to its previous closing price of 10.77.
-Despite this, the company has experienced a -6.61% fall in its stock price over the last five trading sessions.
+The Western Union Company (NYSE: WU)’s stock price has decreased by -2.52 compared to its previous closing price of 11.09.
+Nevertheless, the company has seen a 0.37% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in The Western Union Company (NYSE: WU) Right Now?